chromecide/Flux-Node/README.md

 #### Queries

+Queries can be performed in a number of ways.

 ### Mixins

 Mixins are at the heart of Flux Singularity.
 They extend the basic functionality of a FluxNode and include everything from Group Based Security to POP3 email functionality, and many many more.

 ## Using Flux Singularity